Whistleblowing Policy - arrangements for the public

 As part of this commitment we are keen that activity which falls below these standards is reported to us so we can deal with it promptly.
-We acknowledge that members of the public are often the first to realise that there may be something seriously wrong regarding the activities of the Council or the Council is suffering detriment in some form.
+We acknowledge that members of the public are often the first to realise that there may be something seriously wrong regarding our activities (whether carried out by us or by someone else on our behalf).

-Usually these concerns are easily resolved.
-But when they are about unlawful conduct, financial malpractice or dangers to the public, including Council service recipients, or the environment, it can be difficult to know what to do.
+Concerns could include unlawful conduct, financial malpractice or dangers to the public, including our service recipients, or the environment.

 Use theto raise concerns at an early stage and in the right way.
 This is specifically for:

 - members of the public

 - other local authorities

 If something is troubling you, which you think we should know about or look into, don't ignore the concern, put it in writing to either the Monitoring Officer or Chief Internal Auditor at: